Krymonota/message-blocker/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 ### Bug Description
-[A clear and concise description of what the bug is.]
 <!--
 **Don't use hastebin or other time-limited services to post your logs!**
 Suggested alternatives: https://gist.github.com or https://pastebin.com